Moshiach flag: History

-Use in protests

 On May 13, 2024, during a pro-Israel protest at UCLA, the CBS News crew covering the event spotted a Moshiach flag in English being waved by a protestor, and was unfamiliar with it.
-The commentator said "First I’ve seen of this.
-I’ve never seen this flag before or this logo", "I don’t know if that’s what this group is.
+The commentator said "First I've seen of this.
+I've never seen this flag before or this logo", "I don't know if that's what this group is.
 We've been trying to get a clear view of what that says", and struggled to pronounce the word "Moshiach".

+A Moshiach flag has been flown on a flagpole on the sidewalk in front of 770 Eastern Parkway since at least 2024.
+Many of the traffic lights near 770 have Moshiach flags hung on them.

+During the Gaza war an embroidered Moshiach flag patch in olive green began being popularized and sold by multiple Chabad Meshichist product suppliers.
+The Moshiach flag patches became a popular trend among Chabad men enlisted in the IDF.

+Additionally, several tanks have been documented both in and out of action with Moshiach flags mounted on them.

+Chabad Messianism adherents sometimes will wear Kippah's decorated with the Yechi declaration as well as the Moshiach flag.